 Access the database

-The Système d’indemnisation des investisseurs Luxembourg (SIIL, Investor Compensation Scheme Luxembourg) covers clients of investment firms, banks, management companies and AIFMs whose authorisation extends to the provision of investment portfolio management services on an individualised and discretionary basis.
+The Système d’indemnisation des investisseurs Luxembourg (SIIL, Investor Compensation Scheme Luxembourg) covers eligible clients of investment firms and banks.
+It also covers eligibe clients of management companies and alternative investment fund managers (AIFM) whose authorisation extends to the provision of investment portfolio management services on an individualised and discretionary basis.
 All these institutions are members of the SIIL.

 Deposits are not covered by the SIIL, the Fonds de garantie des dépôts Luxembourg (FGDL, Luxembourg Deposit Guarantee Fund) is in charge of covering them.
 In the event of failure of a member of the SIIL, financial instruments such as securities held on behalf of clients do not fall within the liquidation assets, and must be returned to the client.
 However, it may turn out that some of these financial instruments have vanished due to e.g fraud or administrative negligence.